workflow

 type Node struct {

-Name string // task or subgraph URL
+URL string // task endpoint URL

 }